The Hex Man, by R Phoenix

-Remember that with all charms, you are instructed to make 3 crosses over the place with your thumb.
+Remember that with all rituals, you are instructed to make 3 crosses over the place with your thumb.
 All cures with forms of words are repeated 3 times, and always wait a few hours, then the third repetition is on the next day (Long Hidden Friend, 1863).
 The single N. signifies the first name, and two N.N. the first or Christian name and the surname of the patient.

 My personal powwowing bible and two of my healing stones (sometimes referred to as "mad stones").
 These particular stones came from the Nelson Rehmeyer property.

 To repeat Psalm 3, nine times while running your hands over the affected person, will relieve them of the headache.
 It is also said that if you should apply pressure to the base of the skull or the base of the thumbs while invoking Psalm 3 nine times, the headache shall go away.

 Psalm 3 A psalm of David.
 When he fled from his son Absalom.

 How many rise up against me!

 3 But you, Lord, are a shield around me,

 my glory, the One who lifts my head high.